Wormwood and Artemisinin: A Malaria Medicine From Nature

 Artemisia and Wormwood

 Wormwood is the name used for herbaceous plants in the genus Artemisia.
 The plants are known for their extremely bitter taste.
 A chemical called artemisinin is extracted from the flowers, leaves, and stems of one species of wormwood.
 The chemical is an important substance because it acts as an anti-malaria drug.
 It has been so successful in treating malaria that the scientist who discovered the chemical's effect was awarded a Nobel Prize for Physiology or Medicine in 2015.

 The genus Artemisia plays several interesting roles in human life and culture.
 For example, Artemisia absinthium is an ingredient in the distilled alcoholic beverage known as absinthe.
-The drink is made from wormwood, anise, fennel, other spices and herbs, alcohol, and water.
+The drink is made from wormwood, fennel, anise, other herbs and spices, alcohol, and water.
 Wormwood is also mentioned in the Book of Revelation in the Bible.
 Here its name is given to a star that falls to Earth, filling the waters with bitterness and killing people.
 There is preliminary evidence that artemisinin may be useful in destroying cancer cells.
 The most important use of wormwood at the moment is its role in fighting malaria, however.

 When scientists write the scientific name for an organism, the genus is often abbreviated to one letter after it's been written in full at least once.
 For example, Plasmodium vivax may be abbreviated as P. vivax.

 Malaria is a tropical and subtropical disease that is a risk in a large proportion of the planet.
 According to WHO (World Health Organization), almost half the world's population lives in an area where malaria is endemic.
 The disease is not only very unpleasant but is sometimes fatal.
 The good news is that the death rate is decreasing.
 The bad news is that the parasite that causes the disease is becoming resistant to anti-malaria drugs in some parts of its range.